fvangef/mlgsc/README.md

-MLGSC - Maximum-likelihood  general sequence classifier
+MLgsc - Maximum-likelihood  general sequence classifier
 =====

-MLGSC is a set of programs for classifying sequences into taxa (in other words, recognizing taxa from sequences).
+MLgsc is a set of programs for classifying sequences into taxa (in other words, recognizing taxa from sequences).
 The classifier is trained using reference sequences from a user-specified conserved region (e.g., a gene) as well as a phylogeny of the taxa of interest.
 It can work on *protein as well as nucleic